alonsonina95/Color-Recognition/README.md

 ## Run

-Use python3 <nameOfFile> to run this project.
+Use python3 "name_of_project" to run this project.
 Otherwise we will not be able to use some libraries required